Want to know the tips, techniques and best practices you need to use to create a great call-to-action for your Facebook Ad?

 Your Ad needs to convince people to take an action – click on it.
 One way to think of your ad is acting like a motivational speaker.
 Tell your audience to get off the couch and go do something that will improve their life:

-This CTA from Match is a great example of this:
+This CTA from one of Wishpond’s client’s The Barre Code is a great example of this:

 Another way to use action words is to focus on how people can do a routine acitivity easier or better.
 This can be either something in their business life, like making sales calls or creating landing pages, or in their personal life, like exercising or cooking.
 Here are a few examples you can try: